evkx/evkx.github.io/content/models/porsche/macan/Macan_Turbo/_index.md

 ## Infotainment

-You can choose between three sound systems on the Porsche Macan Turbo.
-With the Porsche Sound system, you get ten speakers with a max system output of 150 watts.
+You can choose between two sound systems on the Porsche Macan Turbo.
 With the  BOSE® Surround Sound System, you get 14 speakers with a max system output of 710 watts.
-With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1455 watts.
+With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1470 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Porsche Macan Turbo supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ## Lights

 You can choose between two types of headlights for the Porsche Macan Turbo.
-The standard headlights use LED technology.
+The standard headlights use LED Matrix technology.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
 Headlights based on LED Matrix technology are available as an option.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.
 ## Advanced driver assistance systems

 The Porsche Macan Turbo has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.